ndisidore/presi-workers-as-translator/slides/act6-platform-effect.md

 <!-- speaker:
 "The Integration Marketplace.
 This is where platforms become ecosystems."
 Left side: "Imagine npm, but for API integrations.
 Filterable by source and target — 'show me all Stripe to Slack adapters.'
 Sortable by popularity and reliability.
 Ratings and reviews from the community."
-"Template tags: is this a complete integration or just a base class you extend?
+"Tags: is this a complete integration or just a base class you extend?
 Does it work with Workflows?
 Is it AI-enhanced?"
 "The workflow: Browse.
 Fork.
 Customize.
 Deploy.
 Same as any other open source package."
 Right side: "Extensible patterns — this is where it gets interesting."
 Point to the first code block: "Extend a popular base class.
 Someone already wrote a solid Slack adapter.
 You inherit it, add your company-specific logic — priority calculation, CRM enrichment — done."